RoySchor/Lottery-Smart-Contract/README.md

 # Lottery Smart Contract ![image](https://github.com/RoySchor/Lottery-Smart-Contract/blob/master/smart-contract.gif)

-A lottery system written in JavaScript and Solidity, tested on Remix and, using Mocha tested on a personal etherereum Blockchain Ganache, then deployed to the Rinkbey Test Network.
+A lottery system written in JavaScript and Solidity, tested on Remix and on a personal etherereum Blockchain Ganache using Mocha.
+Then deployed to the Rinkbey Test Network.

 ### Lottery Application Walk-through:
 1) Smart Contract is deployed